 According to Wlodkowski, when teachers used 2×10 with their toughest students, he observed “an 85-percent improvement in that one student's behavior.”
 And the improvement didn't stop there.
 He also found that in these classes, “the behavior of all the other students in the class improved” (here's the source at ASCD).
 This latter effect is likely due to the credibility gains that teachers experienced when they started having an easier time reaching the toughest-to-reach student in the class.

 In this academic year, I've used 2×10 with four out of my 120 students.
 Sometimes these two-minute conversations have been awkward — especially on the first day or two when it's hard to elicit more than monosyllabic responses.
 Sometimes I've kept it undercover, not telling the targeted student that I'm trying to talk to them for ten days straight.
 Other times, I've said, “Hey, I'm curious about you.
 You're a mystery to me.
 If you could pick anything in the world to do, what would it be?”

 But here's the consistent result: in all cases where I've completed a full 2×10 intervention, that student's behavior and motivation have improved.
 Where once relationships did not exist, now relationships do.

 The point of 2×10 isn't for it to go perfectly.
 It's to:

-- make it more likely that my classroom will be a place for more learning and less stress — for after all, my hardest to reach students are the ones most likely to cause disruptions or tensions that adversely affect them, me, and all the rest of the class.
+- Make it more likely that my classroom will be a place for more learning and less stress — after all, my hardest to reach students are the ones most likely to cause disruptions or tensions that adversely affect them, me, and the rest of the class.